BEEN INSPIRED BY THE LONDON 2012 GAMES TO VOLUNTEER?

-There were plenty of opportunities for people from all walks of life to take part in volunteering; many available locally.
-People were advised that they could make use of existing skills or offer services in an entirely different way.
+There are plenty of opportunities for people from all walks of life to take part in volunteering and many of them are on your own doorstep.
+You can make use of some of your existing skills or you could offer your services in an entirely different way.

-Among the opportunities linked to the Torch Relay, which would make its way around the UK from 18 May 2012 to the Opening Ceremony on 27 July 2012, schools and community groups would have the chance to “animate the route,” while there would be other opportunities for performers to contribute to evening shows at the overnight stops.
-A link was provided to the latest volunteering opportunities.
+Among the opportunities linked to the Torch Relay, which will make its way around the UK from 18th May 2012 to the Opening Ceremony on 27th July 2012, schools and community groups will have the chance to “animate the route,” while there should be opportunities for performers to contribute to evening shows at the overnight stops.
+Find out about the latest volunteering opportunities here

-RELAYS (Regional Educational Legacy in Arts and Youth Sport) always had a busy programme of activities happening across the region – in sport, culture or business – and help and support would always be appreciated.
-There were opportunities to help to organise, run or support activities at an event; help to publicise a festival; or support a specific project.
-A link was provided to information on how to get involved.
+RELAYS (Regional Educational Legacy in Arts and Youth Sport) always has a busy programme of activities happening across the region – in sport, culture or business – and your help and support would always be appreciated.
+You could help to organise, run or support activities at an event; help to publicise a festival; or support a specific project.
+Visit the RELAYS website for information on how to get involved.

 Volunteering in Dorset – Weymouth & Portland Ambassadors

-As Dorset would host the London 2012 sailing competition, the only complete event to take place outside the capital, Weymouth and Portland was looking for volunteers to help out at key locations in the area during Games-time.
-Hundreds of Weymouth and Portland Ambassadors were needed and training provided.
-Information was available at www.dorsetforyou.com/london2012
+Be part of the London 2012 Olympic and Paralympic Games.
+Dorset will host the London 2012 sailing competition, the only complete event to take place outside the capital.
+Games Makers will be recruited by LOCOG to help run the event, but Weymouth and Portland are also looking for volunteers to help out at key locations in the area during Games-time.
+Hundreds of Weymouth and Portland Ambassadors will be needed.
+Training is provided.
+To find out more, go to www.dorsetforyou.com/london2012/wpa

 How about volunteering in your local community?

-Lots of charities and sporting organisations were looking for volunteers to help them so people were invited to consider getting involved locally.
-Details from Volunteer Centre or visit www.southwestforum.org.uk/volunteering.
+There are lots of charities and sporting organisations that are looking for volunteers to help them so why not consider getting involved locally?
+Find details and contact your local Volunteer Centre or visit www.southwestforum.org.uk/volunteering.

 (Image: Launch of Weymouth and Portland Ambassador Programme, 17 June 2011)